Core Terms & Field Signals

 Circulation

-Circulation means value moves in a way that remains connected to source, bedding and carrying capacity.
+Circulation means value moves in a way that remains connected to source, bedding, Source Space and Carrying Capacity.

 Healthy circulation does not only ask whether value moves.